-- A minimum GPA of 3.0 - Candidates must meet general admission requirements of Lincoln University's Graduate Studies Program. - Candidates may be conditionally admitted with a Miller Analogies Test (MAT) with a minimum score of 350; or a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after one (1) semester.
+- A minimum GPA of 3.0 - Candidates must meet general admission requirements of Lincoln University's Graduate Studies Program. - Candidates may be conditionally admitted with a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after one (1) semester.
 Candidates may be accepted unconditionally after writing ability is demonstrated.
 This applies to all students, including graduates from Lincoln University with undergraduate degrees in Sociology or Criminal Justice. - A minimum of 9 hours of undergraduate work in Sociology plus at least 6 hours of upper division social science courses (300 and 400 level) are prerequisites for admission. - In addition to the 9 hours, all M.A. candidates must have a general Introduction to Sociology class on their transcript.
 This course is required: candidates may be admitted conditionally until this requirement is satisfied.